HaleighElkins/Timed-Quiz/README.md

 ## Credits
-I have had some other look at my code to help with some bugs:
+I have had some others look at my code to help with some bugs:
-My tutor "Enter Name" has helped.
+My tutor "Dru Sanche" has helped me with my clocktick function to work properly.

 Fonts that I used are at: https://fonts.google.com/
 I found my color palette at: https://www.canva.com/colors/color-palette-generator/

+## Deployment